CheeseCake87/CheeseCake87/markdown/2023-08-07_github-and-obsidian-with-the-help-of-python.md

-title="GitHub and Obsidian with the help of Python", description="I explain how I used a small amount of Python to take most of the pain out of committing my Obsidian markdown library to GitHub", date="Mon, 07 Aug 2023 10:14:32 +0100",
+title="GitHub and Obsidian with the help of Python", description="I explain how I used a small amount of Python to take most of the pain out of committing my Obsidian markdown library to GitHub.", date="Mon, 07 Aug 2023 10:14:32 +0100",

 ::::